tytydraco/yessleep/out/It_isnt_a_white_light_we_see_when_we_die_Its_the_white_room.md

 The boy gave another quick smile and seemed to think about my answer for a few seconds.
 He turned in his chair and jumped down, turning towards the back of the white room.
 I followed his gaze where it had landed on another door.
 The door was dark, just like the first, with the same metal handle.
 Had it been there all along?
 I hadn't recalled seeing it prior.

 "Where does that lead?"
-I asked the boy, approaching the door with alongside him.
+I asked the boy, approaching the door alongside him.

 "Out, of course."
 He said, as if the question were the silliest thing anyone had ever asked.